 - Official English Proficiency scores (if applicable)

 Confirmation Materials (required to finalize admission upon acceptance, sent to the Graduate School):

 - Any additional required documentation

 The Special Education graduate program cannot assure admission to all applicants who meet minimum standards specified for the degree program.
 Resource constraints do not permit the admission of all qualified applicants.

 A committee of faculty reviews the credentials of each applicant.
 It is the responsibility of this committee to exercise professional judgment related to the criteria that applicants must meet in order to be considered for admission to the program.
 An interview may be required by the admissions committee.
 Please feel free to submit any other materials that you feel would give a clearer picture of your qualifications.

 Conditional acceptance into the program is not provided for those students who wish to pursue English language training in the U.S. prior to starting their graduate studies.
-Applications submitted will be reviewed for admission into the program as per the criteria noted below.
+Applications submitted will be reviewed for admission into the program as per the criteria noted above.